mguideng/mguideng.github.io/_posts/2018-07-16-text-mining-glassdoor-big3.md

 **An alternative is to streamline this task and get a high-level overview shown primarily as tables and charts.** One way to do this is through text mining.
 The idea is to apply web scraping to the written reviews about a company posted on Glassdoor to create a database of text.
 After obtaining this data, it can be applied to text analytics and [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis).

 We'll use the "Big Three" as an example in this post.
-That's McKinsey & Co., The Boston Consulting Company and Bain & Co. - or widely known as MBB - and they're the world's largest consulting firms by revenue.
+That's **McKinsey & Co.**, **The Boston Consulting Company** and **Bain & Co.** - widely known as "MBB" - and they're the world's largest consulting firms by revenue.
 A little bit about MBB: they all focus on strategy consulting at board level and obviously as leaders in their industry, they excel at what they do.
 The world's most ambitious and brightest minds in business are attracted to these consultancies.
-They invest heavily in their people who undergo rigorous core strategy training and engage with Fortune 500 clients.They're known for providing ongoing opportunities and support for professional advancement even after leaving the firm.
+They invest heavily in their people who undergo rigorous core strategy training and engage with Fortune 500 clients.
+They're known for providing ongoing opportunities and support for professional advancement even after leaving the firm (i.e., exit opportunities).
 Along with the territory though comes the downsides of long hours and travel requirements that tend to upend life outside of work.

 Having never worked at a Big Three, my observations about what it's like to work there are purely subjective.
 So with that said, let's check out the results.

 ###Part 1: Reviewer Profile